MikaRyklief/INSY7314-Part2/README.md

 ## Architecture Overview

-- **Backend (`backend/`)** - Express API served exclusively over HTTPS, backed by SQLite (`backend/data/payments.db`) with parameterised queries, CSRF middleware, and layered security hardening.
+- **Backend (`backend/`)** - Express API served exclusively over HTTPS, persisted in MongoDB (Atlas or any compatible cluster) via the official driver, with CSRF middleware and layered security hardening.
 - **Frontend (`frontend/`)** - React SPA (Vite) that communicates with the API using Axios, HTTP-only session cookies, and CSRF tokens.
 Includes both customer and employee interfaces.
-- **Database** – SQLite database (backend/data/payments.db) created automatically with hardened schema and parameterised statements.
+- **Database** – MongoDB cluster with enforced unique indexes for customers, employees, and payments plus seed data for initial employee access.
 - **Certificates** - Provide PEM encoded key/cert pairs in `backend/certs/server.key` and `backend/certs/server.crt`.
 Use self-signed certificates for local development or a trusted CA in higher environments.

 ## Security Controls